Plate armour

-The use of plate armour began to decline in the early 17th century, but it remained common both among the nobility (e.g., the Emperor Ferdinand II, Louis XIII, Philip IV of Spain, Maurice of Orange and Gustavus Adolphus) and the cuirassiers throughout the European wars of religion.
+The use of plate armour began to decline in the early 17th century, but it remained common both among the nobility (e.g., the Emperor Ferdinand II, Louis XIII, Philip IV of Spain, Maurice of Orange and Gustavus Adolphus) and cuirassiers throughout the European wars of religion.
 After the mid-17th century, plate armour was mostly reduced to the simple breastplate or cuirass worn by cuirassiers, with the exception of the Polish Hussars that still used considerable amounts of plate.
-This was due to the development of the musket, which could penetrate armour at a considerable distance.
+This was due to concerns over the weight of plate armour interfering with mobility coupled with views that the musket could penetrate common armour at range.
 For infantry, the breastplate gained renewed importance with the development of shrapnel in the late Napoleonic Wars.
 The use of steel plates sewn into flak jackets dates to World War II, and was replaced by more modern materials such as fibre-reinforced plastic, since the mid-20th century.

-Mail armour is a layer of protective clothing worn most commonly from the 9th to the 13th century, though it would continue to be worn under plate armour until the 15th century.
-Mail was made from hundreds of small interlinking iron or steel rings held together by rivets.
-It was made this way so that it would be able to follow the contour of the wearer's body, maximizing comfort.
+Mail armour is a layer of protective clothing worn most commonly from the 9th to the 14th centuries, though it would continue to be worn under plate armour until the 15th century.
+Mail was made from hundreds of small interlinking iron or steel rings sometimes held together by rivets.
+It was made this way so that it would be able to follow the contour of the wearer's body, maximizing comfort and minimizing unnecessary weight.
 Mail armour was designed mainly to defend against thrusting and cutting weapons, rather than bludgeons.
-Typical clothing articles made of mail at the time would be hooded cloaks, gloves, trousers, and shoes.
-From the 10th to the 13th century, mail armour was so popular in Europe, that it was known as the age of mail.
+Typical clothing articles made of mail at the time would be coifs, gloves, and chausses.
+From the 10th to the 13th century, mail armour was so popular in Europe that it was known as the age of mail.